-For your website to be found in Google and other search engines it needs to do more than just exist.
-Search Engine Optimisation (SEO) is the art of making your site rank higher in the Google results page than your competitors when people who don't know about you search for your services.
+For your website to be found in Google and other search engines it usually needs to do more than just exist.
+Search Engine Optimisation (SEO) is the art of trying to make your site rank higher in the Google results page than your competitors when people who don't know about you search for your services.

 I can set up basic SEO for you, but to achieve good rankings you would need to put time and energy into keeping your content fresh and making your presence known in cyberspace, also using social media to promote your business and website.
 There's a good overview here.